 We now know that Pritikin was correct in that diet and lifestyle do play a big role in heart health and overall wellness.
 The Pritikin diet he developed is still used by many people with heart disease and those rehabbing from a cardiac event.
-It’s grounded in what eventually became the prevailing nutritional idea of the late 20th century: Reducing fat in the diet would reduce risk of heart disease, lower cholesterol levels and improve overall health.
+It’s grounded in what eventually became the prevailing nutritional idea of the late 20th century: Reducing fat in the diet would reduce the risk of heart disease, lower cholesterol levels and improve overall health.

 As such, “it’s a very low-fat, high-carbohydrate, high-fiber diet focusing on whole foods,” says Lori Chong, a registered dietitian with the Ohio State University Wexner Medical Center in Columbus.

-The diet emphasizes inclusion of whole foods and the avoidance of processed foods and added sugars.
+The diet emphasizes the inclusion of whole foods and the avoidance of processed foods and added sugars.
 There are restrictions surrounding certain foods and food groups, which are color-coded into three groups.